unicode-org/message-format-wg/test/README.md

 - `data-model-errors.json` - Strings that should produce a Data Model Error when processed.
   Error names are defined in ["MessageFormat 2.0 Errors"](../spec/errors.md) in the spec.

+- `u-options.json` — Test cases for the `u:` options, using built-in functions.

 - `functions/` — Test cases that correspond to built-in functions.
   The behaviour of the built-in formatters is implementation-specific so the `exp` field is often omitted and assertions are made on error cases.